DXView Operation

 With DXCC Entities selected in the built-in World Map window's Plot panel, allowing the mouse cursor to linger on the built-in World Map window within 500 miles (800 kilometers) of a plotted DXCC entity will display a text banner showing the prefix for the closest plotted country and the associated DXCC entity name.

-Displaying DX Spots and DX QSOs on the DX Atlas World Map window
+Displaying Active DX Stations and DX QSOs on the DX Atlas World Map window

-To display spots on the DX Atlas world map rather than on DXView's built-in World Map window,
+To display DX stations on the DX Atlas world map rather than on DXView's built-in World Map window,

 1. click the enable button in the DX Atlas panel on the Configuration window's World Map tab